Cédric N'Koum

-Victor Cedric N'Koum (born 24 November 1989) is a Cameroonian footballer who plays as a midfielder for Championnat National 3 side Paris Saint-Germain B.
+Victor Cedric N'Koum (born 24 November 1989) is a Cameroonian former professional footballer who played as a midfielder.

 Career

 N'Koum played first-tier football with Danish Superliga club Odense Boldklub.

 In April 2015, while at Biel-Bienne, he suffered a cruciate ligament tear.

 N'Koum joined Paris Saint-Germain Amateurs in the Championnat National 3 from amateur side Houilles AC in 2019.